Sharing is caring!

 2. supplies important minerals

-In addition, when the right things are added to the bone broth, it becomes a very nutrient dense food; adding a boost of nutrition you may have not been getting.
+In addition, when the right things are added to the bone broth, it contains essential nutrients, making it a very nutrient dense food; adding a boost of nutrition you may have not been getting.

 Both of these, of course, help boost the immune system.